 Costs of Implementing the EPA RRP Rule

 The rule is changing the risks these contractors assume and increasing the costs of simple home repair projects.
-Actual cost analysis by Remodeling Magazine shows compliance with the EPA rule will increase costs to contractors, and ultimately to you, at levels many times higher than the EPA hype.
+An actual cost analysis by Remodeling Magazine shows compliance with the EPA rule will increase costs to contractors, and ultimately to you, at levels many times higher than the EPA hype.
 As opposed to a low additional cost to comply of between $8 to $167 per project as promoted by the EPA, real-world costs to comply with this Rule can easily increase home renovation projects between $1,300-$2,200 more for a bathroom remodel ordinarily valued at $10,000.
 Exterior projects can be more due to additional costs for vertical containment plastic sheeting and structure.
 This also creates confusion to the consumer since contractors that do not want to comply can under-bid those contractors that do comply since they do not have the additional costs.

 Lead Renovation, Repair, and Painting Rule